CenturyLinkCloud/PublicKB/General/Hybrid IT/hybrid-it-availability-matrix.md

 ### Overview

-CenturyLink provides a vast array of Hybrid IT solutions for customers to consume on-demand and through self-service.
-This matrix is designed to provide a single resource to review availability of **location-specific** CenturyLink Hybrid IT solutions on a global scale.
+Lumen provides a vast array of Hybrid IT solutions for customers to consume on-demand and through self-service.
+This matrix is designed to provide a single resource to review availability of **location-specific** Lumen Hybrid IT solutions on a global scale.

 ### Exceptions

 * Only location-specific services are provided in this matrix.
-For a full list of CenturyLink Hybrid Cloud and IT products and services [visit our product catalog](//www.ctl.io/product-catalog/).
+For a full list of Lumen Hybrid Cloud and IT products and services [visit our product catalog](//www.ctl.io/product-catalog/).

 ### Hardware Products